alefianrahman/words-rotation/README.md

 # words-rotation
-Finding all possible matching words based on their possible rotation
+Finding all possible matching words based on their possible word rotations.

-For example for the given input list ['Tokyo', 'London', 'Rome', 'Donlon', 'Kyoto', 'Paris', 'Okyot'] it will give the result:
+For example for the given input list :
+['Tokyo', 'London', 'Rome', 'Donlon', 'Kyoto', 'Paris', 'Okyot']

+The script will give result:
 [['Tokyo', 'Okyot', 'Kyoto'], ['London', 'Donlon'], ['Rome'], ['Paris']]